 Executive Vice President, Legal Affairs, and General Counsel

-Frank leads CalChamber’s Legal Affairs Department, which participates in court cases having a broad impact on California’s economy and business climate—including workers’ compensation reform, labor and employment, taxation, litigation reform and commercial free speech.
+Frank leads CalChamber’s Legal Affairs Department, which participates in court cases having a broad impact on California’s economy and jobs climate—including workers’ compensation reform, labor and employment, taxation, litigation reform and commercial free speech.

 Frank holds a B.A. in political science from the University of California, Santa Barbara, and received her J.D. from McGeorge School of Law, University of the Pacific.

 The Legal Affairs Department reviews and participates in court cases having a broad impact on California’s economy and business climate.

 - California Chamber of Commerce GC Erika C. Frank guides small businesses through tough times.

 San Francisco Daily Journal, 12/22/2011